 Whenever I know that I am wanting a delicious summer meal on the grill, I choose Smithfield All Natural Bone-in Pork Chops.
 Smithfield All Natural Fresh Pork is naturally tender without added steroids, hormones or artificial ingredients.
 I love that the chops are easy to prepare and versatile enough for both weeknight cooking or weekend entertaining.

-The recipe is super easy to make.
+These Paleo Grilled Pork Chops are super easy to make.
 These spices and flavorings will combine to make a great tasting marinade.
 Just prepare your marinade and let the Smithfield All Natural Bone-in Pork Chops sit in the fridge in it to allow the flavors to combine, and then grill them.
 You’ll use half the marinade with the meat and the other half as a sauce later to serve.

 Paleo Worcestershire Sauce: